expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-A Promise that resolves to a string of User Agent.
+A Promise of string that represents the device user agent.

 **Examples**